Montana Historical Society

 • The website PBS created to accompany its series The West includes good general and background information on cowboys.

 • You can find primary sources on Montana's cattle and sheep industries on the Montana History Portal.
-Use the advance search to see particularly the L. A. Huffman and Evelyn Cameron photographs contributed by the Montana Historical Society.
+See particularly the L. A. Huffman and Evelyn Cameron photographs contributed by the Montana Historical Society.
 See also Evelyn Cameron's diaries (and transcriptions.)

 • The Montana Historical Society has digitized its Charles M. Russell Collection, so all of its Russell artwork is now available online for viewing.